So you love our beautiful semi-precious stone cabochons, but you are not a jeweler, so what do you do with them?

-So here are some suggestions for those of you who see something they love, but don’t know how to get it finished so you can wear it!
+So here are some suggestions for those of you who see a cabochon they love, but don’t know how to get it finished so you can wear it!

 Inexpensive mounts are often just stamped sheet metal with a plating to make them shine.
 There are plenty of them available.
 Better mounts are fabricated from base metals like copper, brass, and bronze, and of course, silver, gold and platinum.
 Those are especially nice-especially if you have a lot of money invested in your jewelry cabochon, but they can get expensive.